- Give Us Paws is committed to training methods based on positive reinforcement and supported by behavioral science.

 That's why it's important to differentiate Service Dogs from therapy dogs, emotional support dogs or companion animals (pets): Service dogs and their handlers are granted special access rights that don't apply to other types of animals.

 Therapy dogs visit patients and residents in hospitals, assisted living facilities, nursing homes, schools, and shelters to provide solace, affection, and stress relief.
 Their interactions tend to be short duration.
 Therapy dogs have very stable temperaments to tolerate other animals and occasionally intense situations without becoming upset, nervous, or dangerous.
 These dogs can be extremely helpful to those they visit, but they are not the same as Service Dogs who form a long-term team with their handlers.
+Handlers of therapy dogs are not permitted public accommodation and access like handlers of service dogs.

 More information about Service Dogs is available from Assistance Dogs International.